EduardoRodriguesF/bitbucket-to-github/README.md

 If you start to see error messages in the command line, stop the execution with `Ctrl + C` and wait for about 20 minutes, then run the program again.

 Thanks to the `.repoignore` file, all already migrated repositories will be skipped to save you some time in that case.

+## Support

+If you have any trouble using this program, fill free to open an Issue here, then I'll be glad to help :)